JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-xcode.md

     }
     ```

-5. Add the name and path of the Kotlin Pod you want to include in the Xcode project to the `Podfile`.
+5. Add the name and path of the Kotlin project you want to include in the Xcode project to the `Podfile`.

     ```ruby
     target 'iosApp' do